ScottHally/Whistle/README.md

 Simple recreation of a prize-based arcade game.

 If you have been directed here by me to just play the game:
-  - Download the project (click the "code" button with the down arrow), make sure the branch (option to the right) says "main".
+  - Download the project (click the "code" button with the down arrow), make sure the branch (option to the left) says "main".
 Select "Download ZIP".
   - Extract the folder to a directory of your choosing.
   - In the main folder (Whistle), open the game.html file (only tested in Firefox currently)